 SELECT mean("usage_idle") WHERE time > '2018-06-06T18:00:00Z' AND time < '2018-06-06T18:15:00Z' GROUP BY time(3m) FILL(0) name: cpu time mean ---- ---- 1528308000000000000 99.11867392974537 1528308180000000000 0 1528308360000000000 0 1528308540000000000 0 1528308720000000000 99.18584290492262

-A “flapping” dashboard means data visualizations changing when data is refreshed and pulled from a node with entropy (inconsistent data).
+A “flapping” dashboard means data visualizations change when data is refreshed and pulled from a node with entropy (inconsistent data).
 It is the visual manifestation of getting different results from the same query.

 The Anti-Entropy service runs on each data node and periodically checks its shards’ statuses relative to the next data node in the ownership list.
-It does this by creating a “digest” or summary of data in the shards on the node.
+The service creates a “digest” or summary of data in the shards on the node.

 For example, assume there are two data nodes in your cluster:

 If the reported modification time differs from the previous check, then

 shard1, checks for differences (performs a “diff”) between the

 shard1 is flagged as having entropy.